 (b) a statement of the major goal areas associated with these services.

-By providing parents with this summary at the conclusion of the Team meeting, in the Department’s opinion the district has complied with the requirement to provide the parent with the key decisions and agreements immediately.
+By providing parents with this summary at the conclusion of the Team meeting, in the Department’s opinion, the district has complied with the requirement to provide the parent with the key decisions and agreements immediately.
 The district may then take no more than two calendar weeks to prepare the complete IEP for the parent’s signature and for the student’s records (both home and school).

 The role of the parent: The parent is under no obligation to wait to receive the complete IEP to begin considering whether to consent to the proposed IEP services and goals.
-We urge parents to begin their consideration while developing the IEP in the Team meeting, and to respond to the district’s request for consent as soon as they are ready to do so.
+We urge parents to begin their consideration while developing the IEP in the Team meeting and to respond to the district’s request for consent as soon as they are ready to do so.
 The district’s delivery of a summary at the IEP meeting, and any additional time needed to deliver the complete IEP, does not delay the parent’s right and opportunity to respond promptly to the proposed IEP.

 The IEP arrives:

-Once you have received you child’s IEP in the mail (keep the envelope, that has the date stamped on it), you have 30 days to respond to the school (inclusive of summer months and holidays).
-When signing the IEP you can: accept, reject in part, reject OR postpone a decision until the completion of an independent evaluation (IEE).
+Once you have received your child’s IEP in the mail (keep the envelope, that has the date stamped on it), you have 30 days to respond to the school (inclusive of summer months and holidays).
+When signing the IEP you can: accept, reject in part, reject in whole OR postpone a decision until the completion of an independent evaluation (IEE).
 Note that the parent(s) must state in writing their desire or intent for an IEE.
 If rejecting, you may request a meeting to discuss the rejected portions of the IEP or the overall adequacy of the IEP.

 Upon parental response to the proposed IEP and proposed placement, the school district shall implement all accepted elements of the IEP without delay.